sahdevcool786/Threat-Word/README.md

+Future use:
+  This project will helpfull for decreasing the percentage of crime whose message is passing through call or chat box.
+  This project concept is also helpfull in robotic session where we are ordering with robot for a certain work.
+  It is also helpfull to minimise the gaining knowledge about Threats, by using in search engine.

 The steps involved in the project are:

   1.getting the data from the user in the form of English sentences by speaker or headfone.